Deltares/Wflow.jl/docs/src/user_guide/step2_settings_file.md

 an extra dimension `classes` and are part of the vertical `FLEXTopo` concept it is possible to specify the class name.
 If multiple layers or classes are desired, this can be specified in separate `[[netcdf.variable]]` entries.
-Note that the specification of the extra dimension is not optional when Wflow is integrated with Delft-FEWS, for netCDF scalar data an extra dimension is not allowed by the `importNetcdfActivity` of the Delft-FEWS General Adapter.
+Note that the specification of the extra dimension is not optional when wflow is integrated with Delft-FEWS, for netCDF scalar data an extra dimension is not allowed by the `importNetcdfActivity` of the Delft-FEWS General Adapter.
 In the section [Output CSV section](@ref), similar functionality is available for CSV.
 For integration with Delft-FEWS, see also [Run from Delft-FEWS](@ref run_fews), it is